NaiNonTH/nons.page/src/blog/my-pc-froze-and-couldn-t-turn-back-on/index.md

 ---
 title: My PC Froze and Couldn't Turn Back On
-description: I was using my using and my PC suddenly froze and couldn't turn back on.
+description: I was using my PC and it suddenly froze and couldn't turn back on.
 What's the cause?
 date: 2024-05-31
 tags:
   - computer